Rehab For Alcoholics In South Africa

 In CBT sessions, patients learn to:

-This therapy helps people understand the connection between thoughts, feelings, and actions.
+This therapy helps people understand the connection between thoughts and actions.
 CBT equips individuals with skills to manage cravings and prevent relapse.

-Therapists may use role-playing exercises and homework assignments to reinforce new habits.
+Therapists use role-playing and homework to reinforce new habits.
 CBT can be done one-on-one or in group settings.

 Dialectical Behaviour Therapy (DBT)